nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Sort by Name

-Sorts the list of students in the Students' Details panel by `name` and given `ORDER`.
+Sorts the list of students in the Student List by `name` and given `ORDER`.

 If `ORDER` is left blank, it will be `asc` by default.